IzzyLeech/Do-you-know-Al/README.md

 This resulted in me changing how I would find my question by filtering the question into a single array of questions and then looking for the key of difficulty.
 I also change how I would display my question by cloning the template of the quiz by using cloneNode, but when I went to try and score the quiz I was getting repeat values for an answer.
 So I had to figure out another way of getting and displaying my question.

-This is where I used the Durstenfeld shuffle so it could shuffle the values that I needed to output with a change of my potential answers being put in an array inside the array. so it could look for the value of the answer.
+This is where I used the Durstenfeld shuffle so it could shuffle the values that I needed to output until there were no values left to be given.
+I had to change my potential answers by put them in an array inside the array. so it could look for the value of the answer through a loop.
+It would then ramdomly select a question from the shuffle and print it content throught the value of Q. I then gave the value of a to my answer choices and equal it to the questions.Q.choices[i].
+This was the base for my next question function.
+I would then create a event listener when clicked for the questions to select my question based on difficluty to a level I had set with the name element.
+This would then give me my question based on difficulty.
+For scoring the question I created  an event listener on the submit button that that would check the checkbox that was checked value was equal to the value of the  questions.Q.answer.

 ## Unfixed Bugs